 Yes.
-Children ages 5 years and older who are eligible for COVID-19 vaccination can get a COVID-19 vaccine and a flu vaccine at the same visit.
+Children ages 6 months and older who are eligible for COVID-19 vaccination can get a COVID-19 vaccine and a flu vaccine at the same visit.

 don't delay either vaccination to get them both at the same visit.
 Both vaccines are recommended by the American Academy of Pediatrics.
 Your child should get the recommended doses for each vaccine.

-All children 6 months and older should get a flu vaccine.
-Most children will only need one dose of flu vaccine.
+flu vaccine.
+Most children will only need one dose of flu vaccine if they have been vaccinated before.
 Your pediatrician can tell you if your child needs two doses of flu vaccine.

 Is it possible to be infected by both viruses at once?